Ohio Turnpike Toll.com

 Does Ohio have toll roads?+

 Yes, one.
-The Ohio Turnpike runs 241 miles across the north of the state, carrying I-80 and I-90 between the Pennsylvania border (Exit 2) and the Indiana border (Exit 239).
+The Ohio Turnpike runs 241 miles across the north of the state, from the Indiana border (Westgate, Exit 2) to the Pennsylvania border (Eastgate, Exit 239), carrying I-80 and I-90 for most of its length and I-76 at its eastern end.
 It is the only toll-collecting road operated by an Ohio state agency.
 Every other interstate, US highway and state route in Ohio is free.

 Are there toll bridges or toll tunnels in Ohio?+